LoyolaChicagoBooks/cder/source/events.rst

 together or at the same time, the GUI framework processes them sequentially in some order.
 Specifically, only after the event listener method handling the current event returns will the framework process the next event.
-This approach is called the *single-threaded user interface* approach.
+(Accordingly, the activation boxes of different event listener method invocations in the UML sequence diagram must not overlap.)
+This approach is called the *single-threaded user interface toolkit* approach.
 It keeps the programming model simple and avoids problems such as race conditions or deadlocks that can arise in multithreaded approaches.

 Application architecture
 ------------------------